eloooel/DATASCII_10_ADHD/configs/README.md

 When ready to use the efficient configuration:

-1. Uncomment all configurations in `efficient_config.py`
-2. Ensure all 10 sites are preprocessed
+1. Ensure all 10 sites are preprocessed
-3. Update training scripts to use `MODEL_CONFIG_EFFICIENT` and `TRAINING_CONFIG_EFFICIENT`
+2. Update training scripts to use `MODEL_CONFIG_EFFICIENT` and `TRAINING_CONFIG_EFFICIENT`
-4. Run 10 independent training runs
+3. Run 10 independent training runs

 ## Notes